danielkaijzer/NeedUmbrella-/README.md

 # How to Use "Do I Need an Umbrella?"

+An app that checks if you need to bring an umbrella before you go outside.

 1. **Install the 'requests' Module**:
    Make sure you have the 'requests' module installed.
 If not, you can install it using pip or conda: